Fungi can look like spiderwebs on your grass.

 How to Treat Dollar Spot Fungus

-If dollar spot fungus has already taken hold of your lawn, the best course of action is typically fungicide.
-Either a contact or penetrant fungicide can work, though certain dollar spot fungi may be resistant to the latter.
-A lawn care specialist should be able to prescribe an exact treatment plan.
+If dollar spot fungus has already taken hold of your lawn, the best solution is typically fungicide.
+Either a contact or penetrant fungicide will work here, though certain dollar spot fungi are resistant to the latter.
+A lawn treatment specialist near you can prescribe an exact treatment plan to knock out dollar spot fungus and mycelium.

 3. Brown Spots on Lawn (Rhizoctonia Solani)

-Large brown patches in the grass combined with early morning mycelium is a sure sign of Rhizoctonia solani.
-This fungal pathogen—which causes both large patch disease and brown patch disease—has near-identical strains that attack different grass species.
+Large brown patches in the grass combined with early-morning web-like mycelium is a sure sign of Rhizoctonia solani.
+This fungal pathogen, which causes both large patch disease and brown patch disease, has near-identical strains that attack different grass species.

 How can you tell the difference?